For overall facial geometry

 Mood contagion creates another massive distortion in ratemyface platforms.
 Researchers at UC San Diego tracked online rating behavior and found that negative news exposure in the previous hour lowered attractiveness ratings by 12% on average.
 During the 2020 election week, face ratings across all platforms dropped by nearly a full point compared to baseline periods.
 Your score isn't measuring your face - it's measuring the collective mood of whoever happens to be online that day.

 The "harsh rater" phenomenon further skews results in ways that make the data meaningless.
-About 15% of users on rating platforms consistently score 1-2 points below the average, while 8% consistently score 1-2 points above.
+A subset of users on every rating platform consistently scores 1-2 points below the average ("harsh raters"), while another subset consistently scores 1-2 points above ("kind raters").
 These outliers should be filtered out statistically, but most platforms include them in final scores.
-I found that removing the top and bottom 10% of ratings changed final scores by an average of 0.9 points - enough to shift someone from "below average" to "above average" categories.
+Removing the top and bottom 10% of ratings can shift someone meaningfully between average categories.

 Perhaps most damaging is the "attractive person bias" discovered by researchers at UCLA.
 People rated as highly attractive themselves give systematically lower scores to others (averaging 0.8 points below neutral raters), while people rated as less attractive give higher scores (averaging 0.6 points above neutral).
 Since platforms like RateMyFace don't account for rater attractiveness, you have no idea if your low score came from jealous attractive people or sympathetic less-attractive people.